microsoft/nni/docs/en_US/Compression/Pruner.rst

 Supported Pruning Algorithms on NNI
 ===================================

-We provide several pruning algorithms that support fine-grained weight pruning and structural filter pruning. **Fine-grained Pruning** generally results in  unstructured models, which need specialized haredware or software to speed up the sparse network. **Filter Pruning** achieves acceleratation by removing the entire filter.
+We provide several pruning algorithms that support fine-grained weight pruning and structural filter pruning. **Fine-grained Pruning** generally results in  unstructured models, which need specialized hardware or software to speed up the sparse network. **Filter Pruning** achieves acceleration by removing the entire filter.
 Some pruning algorithms use one-shot method that prune weights at once based on an importance metric.
 Other pruning algorithms control the **pruning schedule** that prune weights during optimization, including some automatic pruning algorithms.

 **Fine-grained Pruning**